 Hello everyone!
 Here are the release notes for the most recent updates we’ve made to Duo.

-You can subscribe to notifications for new release notes by following the process described here: https://community.duo.com/t/about-the-release-notes-category/614.
+You can subscribe to notifications for new release notes by following the process described here: About the Release Notes category and how to subscribe to updates.

 Features, enhancements, and other improvements